Employees' New Dormitory and Club: History

-The Albuquerque Indian School was established by Presbyterian missionaries in 1881 and moved to its longtime campus on 12th Street the following year.
+The Albuquerque Indian School was established by Presbyterian missionaries in 1881 under contract with the Department of the Interior.
+It moved the next year to what became its longtime campus on 12th Street.
 Operated for most of its existence by the Bureau of Indian Affairs (BIA), the institution was an industrial boarding school for Native American boys and girls, most of whom came from the Pueblos of New Mexico and the Navajo Nation.
-Under the prevailing philosophy of the time, the students were stripped of their native identity and forced to assimilate into white American culture using strict military-style discipline.
-Eventually, however, this educational model fell out of favor and the Indian School struggled to maintain a sense of purpose later in the 20th century.
-Faced with shrinking enrollment and deteriorating buildings, the remaining students were absorbed into the Santa Fe Indian School in 1981.
-The Albuquerque campus was abandoned and all of the buildings but one were demolished in the 1980s.
+Under the prevailing philosophy of the time, the students were forced to assimilate into white American culture, and give up language, clothing and religion practices associated with their indigenous cultures.
+The schools used military-style discipline and trained the students for their primarily rural environment.

+Eventually, however, this educational model fell out of favor.
+The Indian School struggled to maintain a sense of purpose later in the 20th century.
+A consortium of Pueblos and other tribal units took over the school from BIA operations in the 1970s.
+This was the first tribally controlled school.
+Rather than deal with the deteriorating buildings, they transferred remaining students in a merger into the Santa Fe Indian School in 1981.
+The Albuquerque campus was abandoned.
+All of the buildings but one were demolished in the 1980s and 1990s, following years of fires believed due to arson.

 The Employees' New Dormitory (Building 232) was built in 1931 and originally housed living and dining space for school faculty members.
+Like the students, they lived at the campus.

-After the school closed, the building remained in use as a regional headquarters of the BIA, which prevented it from being demolished along with the rest of the campus.
-In 2011, the Indian School property was handed over from the BIA to the All Pueblo Council for redevelopment.
+After the tribal consortium closed the school and abandoned most of the campus, this building remained in use as a regional headquarters of the BIA.
+It continued maintenance.

+In 2011, the BIA formally transferred all of the AIS property to the All Pueblo Council for redevelopment.
 The BIA had planned to demolish Building 232, but it was saved at the behest of the Society for the Preservation of American Indian Culture.

-In 2013 the building was completely renovated and it now houses the Native American Community Academy, a charter school for Native Americans.
+In 2013 the building was completely renovated by the All Pueblo Council.
+It now houses the Native American Community Academy, a charter school for Native Americans.